space-wizards/docs/src/en/proposals/pjb-multi-character-slot.md

 ### Character Slot count

 Especially if we make dedicated character slot types for silicons/antags, we'll probably need to increase the max character slot count a bit.

+### DB changes

+Changes to the database would be minimal.
+Instead of having an "active character slot" index we'd just change each character slot to have a bool.